Felicity Buirski: 2000s - 2020s

 On 30 March 2001, Buirski and former Steeleye Span band member Peter Knight were booked to appear at Ruskin Mill.
 A review of a performance by the duo was published on 27 April 2001.
 Buirski was in the second slot of the show, performing original material.
 She was accompanied by Peter Knight on violin and keyboards.
 According to reviewer Ian Munro, the audience was affected in three ways with some who he referred to as devotees appreciating the whole evening.
-The other two were those who were open minded but not sure what to make of the performance and those didn't connect for various reasons.
+The other two were those who were open minded but not sure what to make of the performance and those did not connect for various reasons.
 Munro did say that she had a voice many would kill for, but he also said, "the material may have been too self-indulgent for the folk club audience and "it had stimulated more discussion than any act booked during the past weeks".

 Working with just her producer Michael Klein and Ian Stewart, Buirski recorded her Committed to Fire album which was released in 2019.
 It featured herself on acoustic guitar and vocals, Michael S. Klein on additional guitars, bass and percussion, and Ian Stewart on keyboards.
 It was reviewed that year by Mike Davies of Folking.
 He called it "a magnificent and quietly inspirational album".